Oregon illegal pot grows: More calls to send National Guard

 Perhaps recognizing that local law enforcement is stretched thin, foreign cartels began setting up hundreds of unlicensed marijuana growing operations last spring, authorities say.

-Josephine County Sheriff Dave Daniel said he believes the cartel masterminds expect to lose a few growing operations but that the sheer number of them means many will remain untouched until the marijuana is harvested and sold on the black market outside Oregon.
+Josephine County Sheriff Dave Daniel said he believes the cartel masterminds expect to lose a few growing operations, but the sheer number of them means many will remain untouched until the marijuana is sold on the black market outside Oregon.

+However, Daniel said Monday he doesn’t believe the National Guard is the answer.

+“If you want some National Guard troops to help you cut down plants, great, but you’ve got to realize there’s a lot of investigation that goes into these operations, to get the search warrants,” Daniel said.
+“You’re going to have National Guard people sitting on their hands for a number of days at a time.”

+“This is a billion-dollar industry or a multibillion-dollar industry,” he said.
+“Where are they?”

+Asked for comment, a DEA spokeswoman for the Pacific Northwest region said she would direct questions to headquarters, which did not immediately respond.

 In California, the growing operations are increasing beyond the Emerald Triangle.
-In July, the largest illegal marijuana bust in Los Angeles County history netted 373,000 plants that would ultimately have been worth $1 billion on the street.
+In July, the largest illegal marijuana bust in Los Angeles County history netted 373,000 plants that authorities say would have been worth $1 billion on the street.

 The raid in the Antelope Valley of Southern California’s high desert resulted in 131 arrests and the seizure of more than 33,000 pounds (14,969 kilograms) of harvested marijuana plants.
-And that represented only a fraction of the illicit growing operations in the region, authorities said.
+That represented only a fraction of the region’s illicit growing operations, authorities said.

 In Oregon, the Illinois Valley Soil and Water Conservation District in Josephine County has held town halls about the issue recently.